jdittrich/userNeedResearchBook/text/dataGathering.md

 ### Listening and asking questions

 A common way to gather data is asking questions and listening to the participant’s answers.
 Asking questions may seem familiar from questionnaires.
 However, the use of questions and answers in user needfinding is different.
-Questionnaires often aimed for short, definitive answers which need to be selected from of a set of possibilities (“on a 4 point scale: how much do you agree with…”).
+Questionnaires often aimed for short, definitive answers which need to be selected from of a set of possibilities (“on a 4-point-scale: how much do you agree with…”).
 In user needfinding, you aim for longer answers which are not from a determined set of possible answers.
 Thus, you are more likely to get rich, story-like  descriptions, telling about  the user’s  motivations, activities and their context.
 To encourage the participant to give such story-like answers, you often need to ask for descriptions of activities and the reasons for doing them.

 > “Can you describe me how you decided to use this layout?”
 >